Filter

 If you’re tired of bulky hinges and awkward door swings, pivots offer a more streamlined way to open doors — smooth, simple and free from visual clutter.
 At A’besco, we supply quality pivots as part of our architectural hardware collection.
 They are ideal for internal doors, large-format panels and custom applications where regular hinges won’t do the job.

 A pivot hinge mounts at the top and bottom of the door rather than on the side.
 This takes the load off the frame, making it easier to install wider or taller doors without worrying about sagging.
 Pivot hinges have no visible hinge barrels, so the door can appear frameless — or even float in place.
+This vertical orientation allows the door to pivot on a single axis, providing a much higher weight capacity than traditional side-hung hardware can safely handle.

 Many pivot systems offer soft-close, hold-open or self-closing features.
 Some models can be fully concealed for an uninterrupted look.
 They’re ideal in spaces that demand a streamlined aesthetic.
 They’re used in big or feature doors, internal doors, simple panels or hidden doors in joinery or walls.